 It is important to keep a level of consistency across your desktop and mobile sites, but you need to balance it with providing an optimal user experience for every use case.

-Other Law Firm Marketing Ideas
+Other Law Firm Marketing Strategies

 While the strategies above are generally mandatory if you want to achieve online marketing success, other law firm marketing strategies are optional.
 You may choose to use the strategies below to extend your marketing efforts.
 Their optional nature allows you to scale your marketing efforts to match the demands and capabilities of your law firm: